pts/minilibc32/README.txt

   supported.
 All global variables must be initialized to a compile-or-link-time constant.
-* If the program doesn't use all functions, the unused ones have to be
-* Removed manually from this file; removal is hard for the syscalls and easy for others.
+* If the program doesn't use all functions, the unused ones have to be removed manually from the minilibc32.nasm source file; removal is hard for the syscalls and easy for others.
 * Heap memory cannot be returned to the system, there is no free(...) corresponding to malloc(...).
 * malloc(...) may allocate twice as much as necessary, to buffer.